Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 ## Microsoft Azure

 #### Q1.
-You need to create an application in Azure AD representing the Kinetico Web App so you can assign directory permissions to the app.
+You need to create an application in Azure AD representing the Kineteco Web App so you can assign directory permissions to the app.
 To create the application identity, which command will you run?
 - [ ] `bash az ad app permission grant -display-name $appName \ ...`
 - [ ] `bash az ad app credential create -display-name $appName \ ...`
 - [x] `bash az ad app create -display-name $appName \ ...`
 - [ ] `bash az ad app permission ass -display-name $appName \ ...`

 #### Q2.
-You need to deliver a mobile push notification for the Kinetico Retail app, hosted in Azure App service.
-The solution should minimize cost, complexity and development effort.
+You need to deliver a mobile push notification feature for the Kineteco Retail app, hosted in Azure App Service.
+The solution should minimize cost, complexity, and development effort.
 Which option should you choose?
 - [x] Notification Hub
-- [ ] Event Hub
+- [ ] Event Grid
 - [ ] Twilio
 - [ ] Service Bus

 #### Q3.
-Your application hosted in Azure App services needs to retrieve secrets from Azure Key vault.
-Which choice is NOT a way to authenticate to Key vault?
+Your application hosted in Azure App Service needs to retrieve secrets from Azure Key Vault.
+Which choice is NOT a way to authenticate to Key Vault?
-- [ ] service principle and certificate
+- [ ] service principal and a certificate
 - [ ] managed identity
-- [ ] service principle and a secret
+- [ ] service principal and a secret
 - [x] shared access key

 #### Q4.
 You added a persistent volume claim to your apps YAML manifest.
 When you attempt to deploy to an existing AKS cluster there is no persistent volume available.
 What should you do?
 - [ ] Do nothing.
 The API server will provision additional storage automatically
-- [x] Add a data disk definition for the AKS cluste to your apps YAML manifest
+- [x] Add a data disk definition for the AKS cluster to your apps YAML manifest
 - [ ] Add a data disk to each Kubernetes cluster node and reattempt app deployment
 - [ ] Provision an Azure Files instance and reattempt app deployment

 #### Q5.
-Your corporate web application is hosted in Azure regional data centres aroung the world.
+Your corporate web application is hosted in Azure regional data centres around the world.
 You need to route user requests to the closest service endpoint based on response latency.
 Which routing method should you use?
 - [ ] Application gateway
 - [ ] Front Door
 - [ ] API Management